open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 will be scrapped every 10 seconds and the following scrappers are enabled:

 - cpu
-- load:
+- load
-- memory:
+- memory
-- disk:
+- disk
 - filesystem\*
 - network